 Once you’ve done that, you’ll need to set up an EC2 instance or ECS container (with a web server installed) on the backend of the load balancer where you can route your application traffic.
 Netuitive’s monitoring integrates with a variety of platforms, so you can monitor your application stack and ELB all from the same interface.

-Configuring Netuitive’s ELB Monitoring
+Configuring Metricly’s ELB Monitoring

 When configuring the integration, be sure the ELB box is checked on the AWS Setup page, as illustrated below.
-(Now would also be a good time to configure Netuitive for any other AWS services you wish to monitor by checking those boxes as well.)
+(Now would also be a good time to configure Metricly for any other AWS services you wish to monitor by checking those boxes as well.)

 Once you’ve configured the AWS integration, it will usually take a few minutes to show up in the dashboard list.

-Netuitive and AWS
+Metricly and AWS

-- “Starring” a given dashboard on the Manage Dashboards screen will cause it to appear in the Dashboards menu.
+“Starring” a given dashboard on the Manage Dashboards screen will cause it to appear in the Dashboards menu.

-- On either the Dashboards menu, or the Manage Dashboards screen, click AWS ELB Summary to see a high-level overview of your ELB monitoring.
+On either the Dashboards menu, or the Manage Dashboards screen, click AWS ELB Summary to see a high-level overview of your ELB monitoring.
 The next screenshot shows an example of the AWS ELB Summary page.

-- In the example shown above, there are a number of bits of information that can be gleaned from the ELB monitoring summary page.
+In the example shown above, there are a number of bits of information that can be gleaned from the ELB monitoring summary page.

-- There are two ELB instances hosted in AWS region US-EAST-1.
+There are two ELB instances hosted in AWS region US-EAST-1.
 This can be seen both in ELB Metric Aggregation and the ELB Data widgets.

-- An unhealthy host exists behind one of the load balancers.
+An unhealthy host exists behind one of the load balancers.
 This is something that will need to be investigated.
 This can be seen in both the Top 5 Unhealthy ELB and ELB Data widgets.

-- In the case illustrated, clicking on the load balancer called “users” will pop up a context menu with two choices.
+In the case illustrated, clicking on the load balancer called “users” will pop up a context menu with two choices.
 Choosing Metrics will take us to a screen with all of the ELB monitoring metrics available, as shown below.